-Discover the Best 48-Hour Itinerary for a Snowy Winter Getaway in Saratoga Springs, NY
+Discover the Best 48-Hour Itinerary for a Snowy Winter Getaway to Saratoga Springs

 Let it snow, let it snow, let it snow in Saratoga Springs!
 Each year, the Saratoga area receives plentiful snowfall that opens up a new world of activities, such as downhill skiing, snowshoeing, and snow tubing.
 Do you love snowsports, warm, crackling fireplaces, and winter fun?
 Make plans for an unforgettable getaway to Saratoga with help from this 48-hour snowy winter itinerary.

-Friday Evening: Check Into Your Hotel & Rest Up for a Fun-Filled Weekend
+Friday Evening: Check In & Rest Up for a Fun-Filled Weekend

-Comfortable lodging is one of the most important parts of any getaway, and during these cold winter months, you deserve some extra luxuries in your hotel room, such as a fireplace or a Jacuzzi.
-For this 48-hour itinerary, we're highlighting two local properties in Saratoga Springs that offer thoughtfully designed guest rooms and suites with modern amenities.
+Comfortable lodging is one of the most important parts of any getaway, and for this 48-hour itinerary, we're highlighting three local properties in Saratoga Springs.

 Another excellent lodging property to stay at this winter is Saratoga Arms, a top-rated hotel in a lovingly restored 1870 Second Empire brick building.
 Conveniently located in downtown Saratoga, Saratoga Arms features 31 unique rooms and suites.
 You can book one with a fireplace, a double whirlpool tub, or both!
 Plus, guests can start their morning off right with a complimentary farm-to-table gourmet breakfast.